nswerner/mass/NOTES.md

 2) Create Scale

-3) Create Start Game Modals
+3) Change Movement to continue in the direction of the mouse from center
+    - give indicator of movement direction

-4) Create Enemies
+3) Create Enemies